kplindegaard/smbus2/README.md

 * read_i2c_block_data
 * write_i2c_block_data

-It is developed on Python 2.7, but should work in Python 3.X too.
+It is developed on Python 2.7 but works without any modifications in Python 3.X too.

 # Code examples